 compliance with the privacy regulations.

-34. Does the institution deliver a
+36. Does the institution use a reasonable means for delivering

 |PLEASE NOTE: Some

 of the above links may have expired, especially those from news